 Certificate programs are not eligible for financial aid.
 Please visit the Financial Aid website for more information regarding eligibility.

 This certificate has priority admission for UNF Graduate Students pursuing Clinical Mental Health Counseling, and those in a clinical track in School Counseling, Social Work and Psychology.
+Current UNF graduate students should complete a Change of Major Form to add the certificate.
 Graduate Students in other university based clinical mental health training programs or post-master's licensed mental health professionals may also apply and will be admitted based upon space available.
 Enrollment is limited to 20 students per year.

 Application Requirement Information

 International Applicant Requirements